 More important, I don’t think either culture is set in stone, or has lost the potential to grow in multiple new, interesting directions.

 Money · Here’s the thing.
-Whatever you think of capitalism, the evidence is overwhelming: Social networks with a single proprietor have trouble with long-term survival, and those do survive have trouble with user-experience quality: see Enshittification.
+Whatever you think of capitalism, the evidence is overwhelming: Social networks with a single proprietor have trouble with long-term survival, and those that do survive have trouble with user-experience quality: see Enshittification.

 The evidence is also perfectly clear that it doesn’t have to be this way.
 The original social network, email, is now into its sixth decade of vigorous life.
 It ain’t perfect but it is essential, and not in any serious danger.